 The Classified Board Structure Reduces the Company’s Vulnerability to Takeovers.

 The Company’s classified board structure does not preclude a takeover, but rather provides the Board time and flexibility necessary to be in the best position to evaluate the adequacy and fairness of proposed offers, consider alternative methods of maximizing stockholder value, protect all stockholders against abusive tactics during a takeover process and, as appropriate, negotiate the best possible return for all stockholders, without the threat of imminent removal of a majority of the members of the Company’s directors.
-The Company believes this is particularly important in the current environment of extreme stock market volatility due to the COVID-19 pandemic, in which persons seeking to gain control of a company may pursue coercive takeover tactics during a period of depressed stock prices, even where the decline in the Company’s stock price is due to factors outside of its control.
-In fact, since just March 16, 2020, the closing price of the Company’s common stock has ranged from $56.45 to $97.29 per share, which indicates how attractive and vulnerable the Company might be to an opportunistic acquirer seeking to acquire the Company’s common stock at a time when the intrinsic value of the Company is not fully reflected in its stock.
-The Board takes seriously its fiduciary duty under the law to act in a manner that it believes to be in the best interests of the Company and its stockholders.
+The Company believes this is particularly important in the current environment of stock market volatility, in which persons seeking to gain control of a company may pursue coercive takeover tactics during a period of depressed stock prices, even where the decline in the Company’s stock price is due to factors outside of its control.
+In fact, since just December 31, 2021, the closing price of the Company’s common stock has ranged from $137.32 to $83.12 per share, which indicates how attractive and vulnerable the Company might be to an opportunistic acquirer seeking to acquire the Company’s common stock at a time when the intrinsic value of the Company is not fully reflected in its stock.
+The Board takes seriously its fiduciary duties to act in a manner that it believes to be in the best interests of the Company and all of its stockholders.
 Elimination of the classified board structure would make it more difficult for the Company’s stockholder-elected Board to preserve and maximize value for all stockholders in the event of an unsolicited takeover bid.

 Supermajority Vote Requirement

-According to recent proxy statements, of the Company’s 2020 executive compensation peer group companies that remain independent, 15 of 17 currently have supermajority voting provisions for the amendment of their bylaws and certain provisions of their certificates of incorporation.
-The Company believes that the supermajority vote requirements in its governance documents are consistent with its peer group, and are in the best interests of the Company and its stockholders for the following reasons:
+According to recent public filings, of the Company’s 2022 executive compensation peer group companies, 18 of 21 currently have supermajority voting provisions for the amendment of their bylaws and certain provisions of their certificates of incorporation.
+Of the 18, only two have taken steps to change this structure: one of the peer group companies has voted to eliminate its supermajority voting provisions in 2022 and another has removed the supermajority voting provisions after stockholders voted for the amendment at the 2021 annual meeting.
+Of the three companies without a supermajority voting provision, one is a Dutch corporation.
+The Company believes that the supermajority vote requirements in its governance documents are consistent with its peer group, and protects the best interests of the Company and its stockholders for the following reasons:

 The Company’s Supermajority Voting Provisions are Designed to Protect its Stockholders.

-The Company’s Supermajority Voting is not Inconsistent with Delaware Law.
+The Company’s Supermajority Voting is consistent with Delaware Law.

 While Delaware law provides that most proposals submitted to a vote of a company’s stockholders require a vote of the majority of the shares present and eligible to vote at the meeting, Delaware law also provides that certain matters presented to stockholders may be subject to a greater percentage vote standard if that standard is set forth in a company’s certificate of incorporation.
 The Company’s certificate of incorporation, which was approved by stockholder vote, provides that the vote of holders of at least 66 2/3% of its outstanding stock must approve certain fundamental changes involving the Company, including amendments to the bylaws and certain provisions of the certificate of incorporation.

-Based on the foregoing, the Board continues to recommend a vote FOR Ms. Alexy, Mr. Burkland and Mr. Zollars in the election of directors.
+Based on the foregoing, the Board continues to recommend a vote FOR Mr. Acosta, Mr. Trollope and Mr. Welsh in the election of directors.